 How does ‘normal’ disordered eating differ from an eating disorder?

 We all engage in disordered eating to varying degrees.
 None of us eating the same way each day – how we feel does influence how we feed ourselves.
 But, where a person cross over from ‘normal’ disordered eating into an ‘eating disorder’, is where compulsion comes into play.

-When a person feels compelled to (that they have no choice, they feel they must) engage in disordered eating disorders e.g. restricting, bingeing, purging, over-exercising, or they will feel out of control, panicky, anxious, they fear not going it – this is in the realm of an eating disorder, rather than than just normal disordered eating.
-A person had an eating disorder when their anxiety levels bring about the compulsion to eat in a certain way, where they are driven by a fear of gaining weight or feel out of control if they don’t do ‘it’.
+When a person feels compelled to – that they have no choice, they feel they must – engage in disordered eating disorders e.g. restricting, bingeing, purging, over-exercising, or they will feel out of control, panicky, anxious, they fear not doing it – this is in the realm of an eating disorder, rather than just normal disordered eating.
+A person may have an eating disorder when their anxiety levels bring about the compulsion to eat in a certain way, where they are driven by a fear of gaining weight or feel out of control if they don’t do ‘it’.